ramos12/First_app/README.md

 # ROR Tutorial: first application
-This is my first *Rails application*
+This is my first *Rails Application*